dannysmith/dannyis-jekyll/_posts/2020-03-14-website-redesign-i.md

 #### Reading List Stuff
 * Airtable - data store.
+* Netlify Functions - accessing Airtable.
-* IFTTT - piping stuff into Airtable.
+* IFTTT - piping stuff into Airtable from elsewhere.

 ## What about the writing experience?